 Sound Healing Therapy Salary

 The BLS says those working for hospitals and state government agencies earn top wages in the profession.
-You can research salaries and job growth for recreational therapists here:
+You can research median annual salaries by state for recreational therapists here:

 Is a Sound Healing Career Right for You?